Join us for Awareness Day On Friday, January 25, 2019

-Join us in making the 12th annual Awareness Day as successful as last year’s.
-Last year, we had our second experience using Thunderclap.
-We improved our outreach over the first year, with more than 540 participants with a combined social reach of over 920,000.
-And, supporters sponsored nearly 200 live events and other activities such as news releases and articles for EITC Awareness Day.
+Join us in making the 13th annual Awareness Day as successful as last year’s.
+We partnered with more than 1,500 supporters with a combined social reach of over 2 million.
+And, partners sponsored over nearly 220 live events and other activities such as news releases and articles for EITC Awareness Day.

 With your help, we want to even make it bigger and better this year.
 And, we want to increase eligibility awareness of refundable credits that many miss claiming or don’t get right.
 Along with the Earned Income Tax Credit (EITC), we want to include the Child Tax Credit and the refundable part, the Additional Child Tax Credit (CTC/ACTC), and the American Opportunity Tax Credit (AOTC).

 What is Awareness Day?
 Community organizations, elected officials, state and local governments, schools, employers, and other interested parties to partner in a national effort to increase awareness of refundable credits by shining a large spotlight on them from multiple media sources.
 We want to generate extensive news media coverage on this specific day (or days in close proximity) to increase awareness among potentially eligible taxpayers at the time most are filing or getting ready to file their federal income tax returns.
 The IRS joins partners nationwide to launch the Awareness Day outreach campaign to ensure millions workers get the credits they earned and deserve.